YSL-1997/OS_IMS/coIOMMU_paper_notes.md

 Therefore, vIOMMU is only used when intra-guest protection is valued over the overhead of DMA remapping. (slow, but secure)

-#### What the authors say
+#### What the authors propose

-Mixing the requirements of protection and pinning, through the same costly DMA remapping interface, is needlessly constraining.
+Mixing the requirements of protection (security) and pinning (performance) through the same costly DMA remapping interface, is needlessly constraining.
 - Protection is a guest requirement.
 - Pinning is for host memory management.
 The two do not always match, thus favoring one may easily break the other.
 Instead, they aim to provide a reliable solution for fine-grained pinning by decoupling it from protection.